pippinbarr/what-we-did/README.md

-# what-we-did
+# What We Did

-What We Did
+This is the code and process repository for the game *What We Did*.
+See the [information page](info/) for more detail.